krzysztoftalar/portfolio-website/README.md

 Two rules have been created for the master branch:

 - require a pull request before merging,
-- require status checks to pass before merging: Infrastructure Deployment and Application Deployment.
+- require status checks to pass before merging: `Infrastructure Deployment` and `Application Deployment / Build and Deploy`.

 After successfully deploying the SPA application to the preview environment, the developer can test the website and merge the pull request, which triggers: